ombaviskar18/Somania_Minihub/Somania-agent/README.md

 And the agent will summarize:

 ```
-Somania Agent: The difference between your wallet and my wallet is that your wallet currently has 1 APT, while my wallet has 0 APT.
+Somnia Agent: The difference between your wallet and my wallet is that your wallet currently has 1 APT, while my wallet has 0 APT.
 That makes a difference of 1 APT.
 ```

 ### Step 4: Fund and Compare Again

-Your agent can fund its own wallet using the Somania faucet.
+Your agent can fund its own wallet using the Somnia faucet.
 Try asking:

 ```
 User: can you fund your wallet and then report the difference?